Wednesday, 11 November 2015

 Wednesday, 28 October 2015

-Rohtas is a village in district Jhelum, just 10 kilometers south of Dina a town on GT road.
-It is famous for the fort built here my great king Sher Shah Suri in mid 16th century.
-I too knew Rohtas only for this fort.
-While trying to find more about the fort I found that besides this great fort, Rohtas has some other historic monuments as well.
+Rohtas is a village in District Jhelum, just 10 kilometers south of Dina, a town on the GT Road.
+It is famous for the fort built here by the great king Sher Shah Suri in the mid-16th century.
+I, too, knew Rohtas only for this fort.
+While trying to find more about the fort, I discovered that besides this great fort, Rohtas has some other historic monuments as well.

-Two of those three sites are historically and religiously very important Gurdwaras of Choa Sahib and Mata Kaur Ji.
-Hence it is a significant place for Sikhs from religious point of view.
-The third is a tomb built during the Mughal era of a princess, Khair un Nissa.
+Two of these three sites are historically and religiously very important Gurdwaras—Gurdwara Choa Sahib and Gurdwara Mata Kaur Ji.
+Hence, it is a significant place for Sikhs from a religious point of view.
+The third is a tomb built during the Mughal era of a princess, Khair-un-Nissa.

-After entering the fort through Khwas Khani gate I and my cousin Nasir Mehmood reached the populated part of the fort.
-Here, we asked people about a Sikh Gurdwara, they told us to see Bhola, who runs a tyre repair shop under a tree, near a mosque.
-Bhola turned out to be the caretaker of Gurdwara Mata Kaur ji.
-It is a small beautiful gurdwara, it has recently been renovated by a persona Gurbachan Singh.
-Who lives in some foreign country but frequently visits this place.
+After entering the fort through Khwas Khani Gate, my cousin Nasir Mehmood and I reached the populated part of the fort.
+There, we asked people about a Sikh Gurdwara.
+They told us to see Bhola, who runs a tyre repair shop under a tree near a mosque.
+Bhola turned out to be the caretaker of Gurdwara Mata Kaur Ji.
+It is a small, beautiful gurdwara that has recently been renovated by a person named Gurbachan Singh, who lives in some foreign country but frequently visits this place.
 He has appointed Bhola as the caretaker.
-The gurdwara is small one room building but very beautifully decorated.
+The gurdwara is a small, one-room building but very beautifully decorated.

-Now something about Mata Kaur ji.
-She was born in Rohtas in 1681, into a religious family and had great devotion for Guru Gobind ji.
-Her father wanted her to marry guru ji.
-But as Guru Gobind ji was already married, so she decided to serve and accompany him throughout his life.
-Observing her great devotion, Guru ji declared her the mother of all Khalsa.
-Thus she has a very respectful position in Sikh faith and all Sikhs consider her as the mother of their nation.
+Now something about Mata Kaur Ji.
+She was born in Rohtas in 1681 into a religious family and had great devotion to Guru Gobind Ji.
+Her father wanted her to marry Guru Ji, but as Guru Gobind Ji was already married, she decided to serve and accompany him throughout his life.
+Observing her great devotion, Guru Ji declared her the Mother of all Khalsa.
+Thus, she holds a very respectful position in the Sikh faith, and all Sikhs consider her the mother of their nation.
 She led them through many crises and died in 1747.
-(For more details, see Sikhiwiki)
+(For more details, see Sikhiwiki.)

 Gurdwara Mata Kaur ji, before renovation.
 (Picture: Sikhiwiki.org)